David and Stephen Flynn: Careers

-They have published several cookbooks, and won the 2016 Avonmore Cookbook of the Year Award at the Irish Book Awards.
-The twins won the 2021 celebrity edition of Ireland's Fittest Family.
+They have published several cookbooks, and won the 2016 Avonmore Cookbook of the Year Award at the Irish Book Awards..
+Their first cookbook, The Happy Pear: Recipes and Stories from the First Ten Years (2014), became a national bestseller in Ireland..The twins won the 2021 celebrity edition of Ireland's Fittest Family.

+In 2015, the Flynn brothers joined Jamie Oliver's FoodTube network to promote plant-based cooking.

+In 2019, they opened a fully plant-based Happy Pear café in Dublin Airport.

-They have a large online social media presence, including more than 600,000 Instagram followers.
+They have a large online social media presence, including more than 1,000,000 Instagram followers.

 Medical misinformation

 The Flynns have received international criticism for making unfounded medical claims.
 In an April 2022 video, they made incorrect claims about breast cancer rates and falsely stated that certain foods could prevent cancer.
 Their statements were widely condemned, including by cancer surgeon Liz O'Riordan and cancer scientist David Robert Grimes who described the video as "irresponsible".
-The twins later admitted they had "made a mistake" and were "ignorant" before deleting the video.
+The twins later admitted they had made a mistake and were ignorant before deleting the video.

 They also appeared on Ray D'Arcy's national radio show to apologise.
 They discussed their apology video, which received criticism from some for appearing insincere; however, they explained that their nervousness contributed to that impression.
 They promised to "stick with our own expertise" in the future.

-In April 2023, they issued an apology for an episode of their podcast on which they admitted they had misled and misinformed listeners, adding it 'will not happen again'.
+In April 2023, they issued another apology for an episode of their podcast on which they admitted they had misled and misinformed listeners, adding it 'will not happen again'.
 In a statement to the Irish Independent, a spokesperson said: "The Happy Pear acknowledges that some of the content in a recent reel post across some of our social media platforms in relation to a podcast with US-based Dr Zac [sic] Bush MD, has caused offence, with some statements not given the appropriate qualification or context.
 It was never the intention to mislead or to misinform and we sincerely apologise for any offence caused."
 In the show, Bush had made incorrect claims about the effects of antibiotics on mental health.
 Bush has been described as a pseudoscientist, a COVID denier, and a denier of germ theory.
 The podcast claims were widely refuted, including by medical consultant, Niamh Lynch.